fabiocaccamo/python-codicefiscale/README.md

 ```

 ### Command Line

+> [!CAUTION]
+> If sensitive data is written to a log entry it could be exposed to an attacker who gains access to the logs.

 This library can be used also as a CLI tool, for more info run:
 ```bash
 python -m codicefiscale --help